htcf/docs/docs/spack.md

 ## Using software built by spack (ie. preparing the environment)

 Once spack has built software, the bash shell needs to have the proper environment variables set to access the software.
-This is accomplished using the `spack loads` command.
+This is accomplished using the `spack load` command.

 ### Using spack to set the environment